M.A. FREQUENTLY ASKED QUESTIONS (FAQs)

 3. I was not a psychology major in college; can I still apply to the General MA program?

 Yes, we take students who were not psychology majors.
 In fact, many of our students use the MA program as means of getting into psychology in hopes of making a career change.
-It sometimes help to have a few psychology courses from college or taken since college, but such courses are not required to apply.
+It helps to have a few psychology courses from college or taken since college, but such courses are not required to apply.

 4. What are the main admission requirements?